Starburst support details #

 Customer support portal #

-Starburst customers are provided portal access for five designated users.
+Starburst customers are provided portal access for a designated number of users based on their support offering.
 These must be distinct users, and not alias email addresses.

-Once a customer has gone through onboarding, their technical account manager (TAM) provides the necessary access form to the customer.
+Once a customer has gone through onboarding, a provisioning request will be sent to the account contact via email requesting user details.
 When access is granted, each individual user receives a welcome email with the link to access the portal.

 The customer portal allows customer access to troubleshooting guides in our knowledge base, software downloads, and the system for support ticket submission and management for your organization.